biqqles/deconstruct/README.md

 <b id="f_st">1.</b> Python's struct has the concept of "standard" type sizes.
 This is somewhat confusing coming from C as its standards go to some length not to define a standard ABI.
 However, as this terminology is so fundamental to the documentation of Python's struct it is replicated here for simplicity's sake.
 These sizes correspond with the *minimum* sizes [implied](https://en.wikipedia.org/wiki/C_data_types#Basic_types) for C's types.

-<b id="f_ty">2.</b> Because some of these conflict with Python's primitives, it is not recommended to `import * from deconstruct` as this will severely pollute your namespace (in fact this is a bad idea in general).
+<b id="f_ty">2.</b> Because some of these conflict with Python's primitives, it is not recommended to `from deconstruct import *` as this will severely pollute your namespace (in fact this is a bad idea in general).
 I like to `import deconstruct as c` as shown above.